21 April 2022

 An example of this file with multiple devices is below.
 (Actual device parameters may appear differently based on user preferences):

-NOTE: In NMC1 Upgrade Utility v1.2 or higher, a username or password longer than 11 characters will be truncated.
+In NMC1 Upgrade Utility v1.2 or higher, a username or password longer than 11 characters will be truncated.
 Thus, you will need to change the password to 11 characters or less to use upgrd_util.exe.
-This could be modified using a mass configuration first, outlined in Knowledge Base article FA156117.
-Reference the picture below on how to check your NMC Upgrade tool version.
+This could be modified using a mass configuration first, outlined in Knowledge Base article FA156117

 2. Enter parameters for single upgrade.

-Alternatively, locate the directory that the extracted files were saved to and in this directory, open the file named iplist.txt manually in a text editor.
-The contents on the iplist.txt should appear similar to:; Copy, paste, and modify one entry for each device in your network.
+Locate the directory that the extracted firmware files were saved to and in this directory, open the file named devices.txt manually in a text editor.
+The contents on the devices.txt should appear similar to:

 Once the upgrade is complete, you will be required to close the executable/command prompt window.